 The Prize is awarded by SIWI in cooperation with the Royal Swedish Academy of Sciences and presented by H.M King Carl XVI Gustaf of Sweden, who is the official patron of the Prize.

-The winner of the Stockholm Water Prize is announced every year in March, usually in conjunction with World Water Day on 22 March.
+The winner of the Stockholm Water Prize is announced every year usually in March in conjunction with World Water Day.
 A royal prize ceremony is held as part of World Water Week in August, where the Laureate plays an important role.
 In addition to the global acknowledgement and visibility, the Stockholm Water Prize Laureate receives a specially designed sculpture and 1 million SEK.